Daniel14gonc/Daniel14gonc/README.md

 - [Minmax Othello](https://github.com/Aristondo01/Reversi_IA.git): I made a minmax algorithm such that an agent could play the game othello.
 It went really good, because we won the tournament held at our Artificial Intelligence course in college.
   It beat level 17 out of 30 of the game app [The Othello](https://play.google.com/store/apps/details?id=jp.co.unbalance.android.othello_free&hl=en_US).
-- [Fetal death predictions](https://github.com/Daniel14gonc/Proyecto_MD.git): We made an EDA on a dataset of the national institute of statistics from Guatemala (INE), to identifiy risks on fetal deaths.
+- [Fetal death predictions](https://github.com/Daniel14gonc/Proyecto_MD.git): We made an EDA on a dataset of the National Institute of Statistics from Guatemala (INE), to identifiy risks on fetal deaths.
 Then, we built machine learning modelos to predict wheter a fetus was at risk during pregnancy.
 We used **XGBoost**, **Feed Forward Neural Networks** and **Random Forest**.

 <h3>Deep Learning</h3>